SuneBear/Email-Catcher/README.md

 The game is over when the emails stack up to the top of the playing field.

-In order to get more fun, you can replace email texture with [Doge 🐕](http://sunebear.com/games/email-catcher?role=doge) , [Yuukiti 🐻](http://sunebear.com/games/email-catcher?role=yuukiti) or [Cosmo 🐱](http://sunebear.com/games/email-catcher?role=cosmo).
+In order to get more fun, you can replace the player texture with [Doge 🐕](http://sunebear.com/games/email-catcher?role=doge) , [Yuukiti 🐻](http://sunebear.com/games/email-catcher?role=yuukiti) or [Cosmo 🐱](http://sunebear.com/games/email-catcher?role=cosmo).

 In addition to fun, it has an important feature: